rotsee/protokollen/README.md

 * `source`: Used to categorize documents.
 In our case names of municipalities.
 * `baseurl`: The starting point for the harvest.
 * Zero or more `preclick1`, `preclick2`, ...: xPaths pointing at stuff (e.g. form elements) that need to be clicked in order to access the list of documents.
+This is only rarely needed.
 * One or more `dlclick1`, `dlclick2`, ...: xPaths pointing at the links that need too be followed for each download.
 All paths will be followed recursively:

 &nbsp;